davidcmoulton/decodeuri/_posts/2016-03-09-useful-resources-for-front-end-web-development.md

 ## SVG
 - [sarasoueidan.com](https://sarasoueidan.com/) (excellent, actionable, detailed posts on all matters svg)

 It was tricky trying to distill JavaScript blogs suitable for a beginner, as so much seems to be aimed at intermediate level or higher.
-Ill aim to update this post with js resources if I come across something suitable.
+I'll may update this post with js resources if I come across something suitable, but books might be the better bet if you're starting to learn JavaScript with no prior programming experience.

 Finally, there's [stackoverflow.com](http://stackoverflow.com/), which describes itself as <q>a community of 4.7 million programmers, just like you, helping each other.</q> It's often a great place to find answers to questions you have.
 Just bear in mind that the quality of the answers can be uneven, so it can be a mixed blessing for a beginner.